 The Master of Arts in Education program with no concentration is intended for students who wish to develop a program of study that meets their education and career goals.
-Students enrolled in the no concentration option are required to complete the Master of Arts in Education core courses (18 units) and 4 approved concentration courses (12 units), there are no exceptions.
-In consultation with the Department Chair of Education the student selects 4 approved courses (12 units) to complete the degree requirements.
+Students enrolled in the no concentration option are required to complete the Master of Arts in Education core courses (18 units) and 4 additional MAED courses (12 units).